 FLINTOFF: It could come as early as tomorrow.
 The law goes into effect once it's been published in a government newspaper.
 But prisoners who think that they're eligible have to apply to the prison authorities, and then they have six months to decide whether to free them.

 Pete Wilcox issued a statement just recently, saying that he might be going home to his family but adding that he should never have been jailed in the first place.
 You'll remember that these people were originally accused of piracy, and they spent about two months in some pretty bleak jail cells before they were bailed out.

-GREENE: Yeah, the Greenpeace activists accused of piracy.
-And then members of Pussy Riot, I mean their arrests caused an outrage because they were arrested for staging anti-government performances and throwing them in jail for that angered a lot of people around the world.
-And might this be a way for Russia to sort of calm things down and improve its image that the Olympics are coming?
+GREENE: Yeah, the Greenpeace activists accused of piracy, and then members of Pussy Riot - I mean, their arrests caused an outrage because they were arrested for staging anti-government performances; and throwing them in jail for that angered a lot of people around the world.
+And might this be a way for Russia to sort of calm things down and improve its image as the Olympics are coming?

 What the Kremlin may be hoping is that this will remove their case as an issue during the Winter Games, so commentators won't be constantly referring to them as the band members still in prison whenever they talk about human rights.

 FLINTOFF: Exactly.
 The amnesty law only applies to one-time offenders.
-It also won't apply to the opposition leader, Alexei Navalny.
-He was convicted this fall in a fraud case that many rights groups also say was politically motivated.
-He wasn't sent to prison.
-But as a convicted felon, he's not eligible to run for political office, so that keeps him on the sidelines for now.
+It won't apply to the opposition leader Alexei Navalny.
+He was convicted this fall in a fraud case that many rights groups say was politically motivated.
+He wasn't sent to prison but as a convicted felon, he's not eligible to run for political office, so that keeps him on the sidelines for now.